koumay/syrianarchive-investigations/investigations/arbin-draft.md

 - Location: Arbin (Rif Dimashq Governorate, Syria)
 - Claimed targets: Some residential construction, a historical mosque
 - Date of first attack: 11 March 2018
+- Time of first attack:
 - Reported killed: 27 as a result of different types of attacks
-- Date of first attack: 23 March 2018
+- Date of second attack: 23 March 2018
+- Time of second attack: 09:30 pm (Damascus local time)
 - Reported killed: 37 as a result of incendiary munition attack
 - Reported injured: N/A
 - Potentially responsible: Russian or Syrian Air Force